simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

         }
      ```
     Otherwise, the outliers field will enlist the FQDN and stage of the machines that are not in pre_deploy stage yet.
+    If the FQDN field states that localhost is in deploy stage as shown below, please rollback the CM to pre_deploy stage :
+    ```shell script
+    {
+         "expected_stage": "pre_deploy",
+         "outliers": [
+           {
+             "fqdn": "localhost",
+             "stage": "deploy"
+           }
+         ]
+       }
+    ```
+    The rollback command is:
+    ```shell script
+    puppet apply -e "class{'simple_grid::pre_deploy::config_master::rollback':}
+    ```
-    In that case, please verify that you have signed puppet certificates for all LC hosts.
-Try running ```puppet agent -t```
+    In the outliers represent any of the LC hosts, please verify that you have signed puppet certificates for all LC hosts.
+Then try running ```puppet agent -t```
     on the LC hosts that are outliers and [share any errors](../help) with us.
-    If the command fails, it is probably due to the facts that bolt is being configured by puppet in the background.
+    If, however, the bolt command itself fails, it is probably due to the facts that bolt is being configured by puppet in the background.
     Please wait for a while for this to finish and try again.
 You can also tail the /var/log/messages to see what puppet is doing.
     ```shell script
     tail -f /var/log/messages
     ```
 1. On the CM node, to execute the pre_deploy stage of the framework, run
     ```shell script
     puppet agent -t
     ```